top of page

 ABOUT OSLO FOUNDATION

-We were presented with an opportunity to create a 501 (c)3 , and concluded by doing so, we could contribute on a different level than simply volunteering.
+We had an opportunity to create a 501 (c)3 , and concluded by doing so, we could contribute on a different level than volunteering.
 We believe we are at our best when we are of service to others, animals and the environment.
+Despite the sudden passing of our co-founder, Roger Hedlund, his passion for philanthropy will live on as we continue the good work he inspired.

 The foundation was named after our departed dog, Oslo, the sole survivor of an abandoned litter found in a corn field.
 Living in the wild taught him to be tenacious and creative in his will to overcome obstacles, which inspired us to name our non-profit after him.